 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The wonderful colorful (and delicious) foods of autumn are one of the high notes that make the impending winter bearable.
+The wonderful, colorful (and delicious) foods of autumn are one of the high notes that make the impending winter bearable.
 Pumpkins and colorful squash are the highlights of these foods, but what to do with them?
-One great way is to turn them into a chutney which is a great way to preserve and store all their greatness.
+We suggest you turn them into a chutney to preserve and store all their greatness.

 A spiced roast pumpkin chutney is one such way.
-By firstly roasting the pumpkin or squash with brown sugar and hot spices, the pumpkin takes on all the flavors as well as caramelizing the vegetable.
-This when added to the chutney base of further spices, vinegar, ginger and apples, creates a rich, thick preserve which works beautifully with meats, game and cheeses.
-Save it for the Christmas or Boxing Day table too, you will be pleased you did.
+By roasting the pumpkin or squash with brown sugar and hot spices, the pumpkin takes on all the flavors as well as caramelizing the vegetable.
+This, when added to the chutney base of further spices, vinegar, ginger and apples, creates a rich, thick preserve which works beautifully with meats, game and cheeses.
+Save it for the Christmas or Boxing Day table and you will be pleased you did.

 - 4 cups/750g peeled pumpkin or squash (cubed)

 - 1 1/2 cups/250g light soft brown sugar

 - 1 1/2 cups/250g cooking apples (peeled and cut into chunks)

 - 2 cups/450 mL apple cider vinegar

 - 1 inch/2.5 cm fresh ginger (peeled and grated)